 The best tip is to book for the first morning visit available.

-An early morning visit means less people waiting in line if you arrive by 7.45-8.00 am, the first ferry will take you straight o the Statue of Liberty (if you’re departing from Manhattan).
+An early morning visit means fewer people waiting in line; if you arrive by 7.45-8.00 am, the first ferry will take you straight o the Statue of Liberty (if you’re departing from Manhattan).

-Once you’ve reached Liberty Island, you can directly access Statue of Liberty.
+Once you’ve reached Liberty Island, you can directly access the Statue of Liberty.

-In the early morning, there is not as much tourists as in the afternoon.
-The islands look emptier and it’s nicer to visit both island with less people around!
+In the early morning, there are not as many tourists as in the afternoon.
+The islands look emptier and it’s nicer to visit both islands with less people around!

 How to do after reserving the tickets to the crown?

-Once the reservation is done, you will receive a voucher by e-mail.
+Once the reservation is made, you will receive a voucher by e-mail.
 Print it before leaving.

 Then, proceed to the security check before taking the next available “Statue Cruises” ferry.